onurinanc/noir-bn254/README.md

 (This library has a dependency of https://github.com/shuklaayush/noir-bigint However, due to a current issue, we need to add past version of noir-bigint library)

-## How to use it
+## How to test it
-Use following commands to use two libraries in your local
+1. Use following commands to use two libraries in your local

 `git clone https://github.com/onurinanc/noir-bn254`

-To add the noir-bigint dependency, use a forked version of https://github.com/shuklaayush/noir-bigint,
+2. To add the noir-bigint dependency, use a forked version of https://github.com/shuklaayush/noir-bigint,

 `git clone https://github.com/onurinanc/noir-bigint`

-Test the files using the following commands.
+3. Test the files using the following commands inside the noir-bn254.
 `nargo test`

 ## Methods